Vietnam.vn - Nền tảng quảng bá Việt Nam

 Observers say this tactic could reduce casualties for Israel and is also the most long-term way to deal with Hamas' complex underground tunnel system.

-Once the tunnels are flooded, if Hamas wants to pump the water out of the roads, it will be very time-consuming and expensive, especially if Israel bombs them heavily above.
-In addition, flooding the tunnels can be done flexibly.
-Israel can immediately flood the tunnels that have been discovered and gradually flood the remaining routes.
+Once tunnels are flooded, if Hamas wants to pump the water out of the tunnels, it will be very time-consuming and expensive, especially if Israel bombs them heavily above.
+Moreover, flooding tunnels can be done flexibly.
+Israel can immediately flood the tunnels that have been discovered and gradually flood the remaining tunnels.

 It has been suggested that flooding the vast network of tunnels could take Israel a long time.
 A 500km tunnel “maze” is estimated to take seven and a half months to fill, pumping in 378 litres of water per minute.

 However, technology now exists that allows water to be pumped at 10 times that rate.
-In addition, the tunnels do not need to be completely filled, some are only half-filled and are no longer usable.
+In addition, the tunnels will not need to be completely filled, some only need to be half-filled to be unusable.

 Israel và Hamas có thể vũ khí hóa nước biển để đối phó lẫn nhau? - 3

-An underground tunnel in Gaza was previously flooded by Egypt to prevent weapons and opposition fighters from moving into the Sinai Peninsula (Photo: Flash 90).
+An underground tunnel in Gaza was previously flooded by Egypt to prevent weapons and opposition militants from moving into the Sinai Peninsula (Photo: Flash 90).

 According to experts, since 2013, Egypt has flooded a series of cross-border tunnels in Gaza by releasing water into routes often used for smuggling.